Romney's Jobs Plan Relies On His Tax Proposal

 Mitt Romney says he has a plan with 59 bullet points detailing how to boost growth and job creation.
 He gives a short list in one of his most recent ads:

-MITT ROMNEY: First, my energy independence policy means more than three million new jobs, many of them in manufacturing.
-My tax reform plan to lower rates for the middle class and for small business creates seven million more.
-And expanding trade, cracking down on China and improving job training takes us to over 12 million new jobs.
+"First, my energy independence policy means more than 3 million new jobs, many of them in manufacturing.
+My tax reform plan to lower rates for the middle class and for small business creates 7 million more.
+And expanding trade, cracking down on China and improving job training takes us to over 12 million new jobs."

-JOEL PRAKKEN: Mortgage interest, health care benefits and the like.
-And so there's some concern out there about whether it actually will be possible to engineer this kind of tax reform with such sharp cuts in marginal rates.
+"And so, there's some concern out there about whether it actually will be possible to engineer this kind of tax reform with such sharp cuts in marginal rates," Prakken says.

-PRAKKEN: Until we see precisely how the lower rates are going to be paid for, in terms of broadening the tax base, it's very difficult - it's just impossible, in fact - to make an unqualified statement about just how much growth we're going to get from this kind of tax initiative.
+"Until we see precisely how the lower rates are going to be paid for, in terms of broadening the tax base, it's very difficult, it's just impossible, in fact, to make an unqualified statement about just how much growth we're going to get from this kind of tax initiative," Prakken says.

-PRAKKEN: In our long-term forecast, in which we assume the continuation of current policies and an economy that's recovering toward full employment, anyway, we were able to create roughly 12 million new jobs without recourse to these policies.
+"In our long-term forecast, in which we assume the continuation of current policies and an economy that's recovering toward full employment anyway, we were able to create roughly 12 million new jobs without recourse to these policies," Prakken adds.

-HASSETT: Now we've got massive deficits.
+"We've got massive deficits.
 We've got a corporate tax that's just out of whack with the rest of the world.
-We've got an enormous amount of new regulation coming in, and I think that all those things are very, very negative for growth and for job creation.
+We've got an enormous amount of new regulation coming in, and I think that all those things are very, very negative for growth and job creation," Hassett says.